The Chinese Gold Murders

 The « One

-understand what happens to us, but we look elsewhere.
+essential to understand what happens to us, but we look

 It has long been known that emerging infectious diseases come from the way we interact with animals.
 Tearing apart the habitat of animals long adapted to their specific environment changes the equilibrium of pathogens that have evolved towards commensalism or mutualism and, when reaching the human host evolve rapidly back to a highly virulent state.
 We are the ultimate cause of our woes.
 The Chinese government may have begun to understand this situation and is regulating the trade of wild animals.
 Whether this will be effective is an open question because it is a multibillion dollars activity.